 Bringing a new furry friend home is exciting, but it comes with challenges, like for working pet parents.
 Crate training is key to keeping your puppy safe and happy while you’re away.
-This article will give you the best tips and strategies for crate training your puppy while working full-time1.
+This article will give you the best tips and strategies for crate training your puppy while working full-time.

 Starting crate training with your puppy might seem tough, but it’s doable with the right steps.
-We’ll cover why crate training is important, its benefits, and how to make it a positive experience for your puppy3.
+We’ll cover why crate training is important, its benefits, and how to make it a positive experience for your puppy.

 Key Takeaways